bjchris32/bjchris32.github.io/_posts/2025-01-22-the-next-good-thing.markdown

 To sustain his family spending of 2 kids, he did uber in the night while keep applying for the job.
 One day, he received an email from his father sharing a exerpt from bible.
 A voice came up that he should do the next good thing.
 And that unfolds the whole story.

-* I kind of relates to Marcos because I was also struggling to land on a job last year.
+* I kind of relates to Marcos' situation.

 ### Chapter 4
 Marcos volunteered to care for Joe, an old stroke survivor in his region.
 It turned out that Joe is a wise man and guided Marcos through several life issues.